somamos/syllabification-by-analogy/README.md

 # syllabification-by-analogy

+Syllabification by Analogy is a way to infer syllable divisions of an unknown word.
+In summary, it involves 1) comparing the unknown word's substrings against a set of words' letters mapped to their known syllabified counterparts, 2) stringing together matches into a lattice structure (a graph of arcs linking nodes), and 3) evaluating the "best" complete path through that structure by a set of heuristics.
+Pronunciation by Analogy does the same thing but maps words' spellings to the pronunciation domain.

 Although titled syllabification-by-analogy, this repository's pronunciation-by-analogy method is currently far superior.
 See immediately below:

 ## PbA.
 Now 300x faster.
 (11/17/2023)